pavel-bc/bitcoin-voice-assistant/README.md

 *   **[Agent2Agent Protocol (A2A)](https://google.github.io/A2A/):** The open standard used for communication and task delegation between the ADK Host Agent and backend "Specialist Agents".
 Enables interoperability between potentially different agent implementations.
 *   **[Model Context Protocol (MCP)](https://modelcontextprotocol.io/):** The open standard allowing Specialist Agents (acting as MCP Clients) to securely interact with dedicated "Tool Servers" (MCP Servers) that provide access to specific functionalities or data (e.g., fetching stock prices).

 ## Current Scenario Demonstrated (v0.1 - Synchronous Stock Lookup)

 The initial proof-of-concept focuses on a clear, synchronous end-to-end flow: **Real-Time Stock Price Lookup**.

 **User Interaction:**
-The user interacts with the Host Agent via a simple web UI (adapted from Project Pastra), primarily using voice input.
+The user interacts with the Host Agent via a simple web UI, primarily using voice input.
 They ask for the current price of a stock (e.g., *"What is the price of Microsoft?"*).

 **Execution Flow:**
 1.  **Input (ADK Live):** The frontend captures user audio and streams it via WebSocket to the ADK Live Server (app/live_server.py).